 I began writing short stories by narrating incidents from my life.
 One of these stories, The Coffin, won first prize in the Glen Eira Literary Awards in 2006.
 It is now incorporated into my soon-to-be-completed memoir Electric Gypsy.

 I went on to win more awards.
 Mastering History was short-listed for the Hal Porter Short Story Competition in 2007.
-A good man and an honest woman came second in the Alan Marshall Award in 2008.
+A good man and an honest woman came second in the Alan Marshall Award, judged by Cate Kennedy, in 2008.

 In 2010 my story The Devil’s Music came second in The Age short story award and was published in that newspaper.
 It is now part of the anthology of Melbourne stories, Melbourne Subjective.